mladenovicandjela/mladenovicandjela.github.io/index.md

 More broadly, I am particularly interested in connecting individual-level adaptation with system-level dynamics in settings where traditional assumptions may no longer hold.

-## Background

-Prior to coming to Canada, I spent the first 18 years of my life in Belgrade, Serbia, where I attended the [Mathematical Grammar School](https://www.mg.edu.rs/en) and competed in mathematics competitions.
-I later moved to Canada, where I completed my undergraduate studies in engineering at the [University of Toronto](https://www.utoronto.ca/).

-My current research focuses on socially relevant problems, though I still enjoy thinking about open problems in combinatorics and online algorithms.

 ## Publications & Preprints
 - **Why Open Source?
 A Game-Theoretic Analysis of the AI Race**
   Andjela Mladenovic, Gauthier Gidel, Aaron Courville